maxstrauch/sle-tree-walk/README.md

 The file `nuthatch.hs` is the outcome of this project: a simple and self-contained implementation of a subset of the Nuthatch DSL.
 Beside the implementation there is a keynote to present the project and its outcome.
 This presentation can be found [here](https://github.com/maxstrauch/sle-tree-walk/raw/master/keynote.pdf) (file `keynote.pdf` in repo).
 Furthermore this document serves as a textual documentation to amend the keynote.

+The source file `nuthatch.hs` is also well documented and can be read quite easily.

 ## Example

 In order to run a little example and see that the project works one can simply start the GHCi with `ghci nuthatch.hs` and use the predefined demo tree `atree` along with a predefined walk, e.g. `toStringWalk`.
 The result (should) look like: